Quality Engineering and Management

 Master of Science (M.S.) in Quality Engineering and Management

 Candidates for this program must be accepted by the Graduate School and the School of Applied Engineering and Technology.
 Candidates should possess a bachelor’s degree with a major in a technical area and have a GPA of no less than 3.0/4.0.
-A student whose undergraduate training is deficient may be required to take additional courses to compensate for deficiencies identified by the technology graduate program committee.
+A student whose undergraduate training is deficient may be required to take additional courses to compensate for deficiencies identified by the school's graduate program committee.